 Treatment of Gallstones

-The treatment goals for gallstones are to relieve symptoms, prevent complications, and restore normal life for patients.
-Treatment strategies are usually based on the size and location of the stones, the severity of symptoms, and the overall health of the patient.
+The goal of gallstone treatment is to relieve symptoms, prevent complications, and restore the patient's normal life.
+Treatment strategies are usually tailored based on the size, location, severity of symptoms, and overall health of the patient.
 Mild symptoms may only require observation and lifestyle adjustments, while patients with acute attacks or recurrent episodes may need surgical or pharmacological intervention.

 Modern medicine offers various treatment options, including medication dissolution, endoscopic surgery, and laparoscopic surgery.
-Physicians will assess the composition of the stones (such as cholesterol stones or pigment stones) to choose the most appropriate plan.
-Patients need regular follow-ups and should adjust their dietary habits according to physician recommendations to reduce the risk of recurrence.
+Physicians will evaluate the stone composition (such as cholesterol stones or pigment stones) to select the most appropriate approach.
+Patients need regular follow-up and should cooperate with medical advice to adjust dietary habits to reduce the risk of recurrence.

 Current Treatment Options

-Treatment for gallstones is divided into two main categories: "symptomatic stones" and "asymptomatic stones."
-For asymptomatic stones larger than 3 centimeters, physicians may recommend active treatment to avoid future complications.
-The main treatment methods can be categorized as follows:
+Gallstones are classified into two main categories: symptomatic and asymptomatic.
+For asymptomatic stones larger than 3 cm, physicians may recommend active treatment to prevent future complications.
+The main treatment methods include:

-• Watchful waiting: Suitable for asymptomatic small stones, monitored with ultrasound every 6-12 months.
+• Observation and waiting: suitable for small asymptomatic stones, with ultrasound follow-up every 6-12 months

-• Endoscopic treatment: Used in emergencies for acute obstruction or concurrent pancreatitis.
+• Endoscopic treatment: used in emergency situations such as acute obstruction or concurrent pancreatitis

-Medication therapy primarily targets cholesterol stones, but the effect is slower, with a success rate of about 10-30%.
-Commonly used medications include:
+Medication mainly targets cholesterol stones, but its efficacy is slow with a success rate of about 10-30%.
+Common medications include:

-• Ursodeoxycholic acid (UDCA): Taken orally daily for more than 6 months, may reduce stone size but cannot completely dissolve stones.
+• Ursodeoxycholic acid (UDCA): taken orally daily, requiring continuous use for over 6 months, may reduce stone size but cannot completely dissolve stones

-• Pain relievers: Such as non-steroidal anti-inflammatory drugs (NSAIDs) for acute pain control, long-term use should be avoided.
+• Pain relievers: such as non-steroidal anti-inflammatory drugs (NSAIDs) for acute pain control, but long-term use should be avoided

-• Antibiotics: Used only for acute cholecystitis with concurrent infection, common drugs include cephalosporins and fluoroquinolones.
+• Antibiotics: used only in cases of acute cholecystitis with infection, commonly including cephalosporins and fluoroquinolones

-Limitations of medication therapy include long treatment cycles, higher costs, and potential side effects such as liver function abnormalities.
-Therefore, most medical guidelines recommend medication therapy as a second-line option, suitable only for patients at high risk for surgery.
+Limitations of pharmacotherapy include long treatment duration, higher costs, and potential side effects such as liver function abnormalities.
+Therefore, most guidelines recommend medication as a second-line option, suitable only for high-risk surgical patients.

 Non-Pharmacological Therapies

-Endoscopic and surgical treatments are direct methods for removing stones, and options can be chosen based on the patient's condition:
+Endoscopic and surgical treatments are direct methods to remove stones, with options based on patient condition:

 Endoscopic Retrograde Cholangiopancreatography (ERCP)

-This technique is suitable for stones obstructing the bile duct, where an endoscope is inserted through the mouth into the duodenum to retrieve stones using electrocautery or balloon dilation.
-The success rate is as high as 80-90%, but it may lead to complications such as pancreatitis or perforation.
+This technique is suitable for stones obstructing the bile duct.
+It involves inserting an endoscope through the mouth into the duodenum, using electrocautery or balloon dilation to extract the stones.
+Success rates are as high as 80-90%, but complications such as pancreatitis or perforation may occur.

 Laparoscopic Cholecystectomy

-This is currently the most common treatment method, removing the entire gallbladder through 3-4 small incisions.
-The minimally invasive surgery has a short recovery time, with a complication rate of less than 5%, but patients may experience short-term digestive issues after complete removal.
+The most common treatment currently, involving removal of the entire gallbladder through 3-4 small incisions.
+Minimally invasive surgery has a short recovery time and a complication rate below 5%, but patients may experience temporary digestive discomfort after complete removal.

-This method uses high-frequency vibrations to break stones, but its effectiveness is limited and may cause stones to move and obstruct the bile duct.
-It is currently used mainly for elderly patients who cannot undergo surgery.
+Uses high-frequency vibrations to break stones, but its effectiveness is limited and may cause stone migration leading to bile duct obstruction.
+Currently, it is mainly used for elderly patients who cannot undergo surgery.

 Lifestyle Management